jigyasachopra742/Notes_App/README.md

 #Notes-App

-In this project we can add the notes of our choice, delete the notes and also search for a specific note
+In this project we can add the notes of our choice📚, delete the notes and also search for a specific note

 # Getting Started with Create React App